ControlSystemStudio/phoebus/app/save-and-restore/app/doc/index.rst

 Logging
 -------

-The optional logging module can be configured to call any registered electronic logbook implementations to automatically create a log entry when a new snapshot has been saved, or when a snapshot has been restored (even if the restore operation fails to write values to PVs in the save set).
+If a logbook implementation is available in the application, the optional logging module can be used to launch a log entry editor for the purpose of logging when a new snapshot has been saved, or when a snapshot has been restored.

-As neither the save-and-restore application nor the logging module will prompt for logbook credentials, users should use the Credentials Management app to make sure valid credentials are available.
-Such credentials are also available if user has successfully submitted a log entry, and if the electronic logbook module has been configured to save these credentials.

-Note save-and-restore operation is independent of the log request.
-This means that if credentials are missing or invalid, only logging will fail.
+Properties of the snapshot (name, date etc) are automatically set on the log entry rendered by the editor.
+If a restore action has failed to write one or multiple PVs, a list of these PVs is also added to the log entry.

 Script Support
 --------------